-Your grade in this course consists of two midterms, one final exam, ten in class quizzes (out of twelve possible scores) and a class participation.
+Your grade in this course consists of two midterms, one final exam, twelve in class quizzes (out of fourteen possible scores) and a class presentation.
 The midterms and final exam cover material presented both in class and in the textbook.
 Quizzes will cover both lecture and reading materials.
+Fourteen quizzes will be offered, of which, your twelve best scores will count toward your grade.
+These quizzes will be excellent preparation for questions on the midterms and the final exam.